jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 ### 5.7 Text + Image + Video

-1. 2024_arXiv_Emu3:Next-Token Prediction is All You Need.
+1. 2024_arXiv_Emu3: Next-Token Prediction is All You Need.

 2. 2025_ICLR_LWM_World model on million-length video and language with blockwise ringattention.

-3. 2025_ICLR_VILA-U_VILA-U= A Unified Foundation Model Integrating Visual Understanding and Generation.
+3. 2025_ICLR_VILA-U_VILA-U: A Unified Foundation Model Integrating Visual Understanding and Generation.